I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-exfreetopagedlookasidelist.md

 <p>None</p>

 ## -remarks
 <p><b>ExFreeToPagedLookasideList</b> is the reciprocal of <b>ExAllocateFromPagedLookasideList</b>.
 It releases a caller-allocated entry back to the caller's lookaside list or to paged pool when that entry is no longer in use.</p>

 <p>The same entry can be reallocated or another entry can be allocated later with a subsequent call to <b>ExAllocateFromPagedLookasideList</b>.
 The user of a lookaside list can allocate and free such entries dynamically, as needed, until it calls <b>ExDeletePagedLookasideList</b>. <b>ExDeletePagedLookasideList</b> releases any outstanding entries in the list before it clears the system state for the given lookaside list and returns control.</p>

-<p>If the specified lookaside list has not yet reached the system-determined maximum number of entries, <b>ExFreeToPagedLookasideList</b> inserts the given entry at the front of the list.
-Otherwise, the buffer at <i>Entry</i> is released back to paged pool using the caller-supplied <i>Free</i> routine, if any, that was set up when the lookaside list was initialized or <b>ExFreePool</b>.</p>

-<p>On Windows 2000, drivers must use the <b>-D_WIN2K_COMPAT_SLIST_USAGE</b> switch to successfully link code that uses <b>ExFreeToPagedLookasideList</b>.</p>

-<p>For more information, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff565416">Using Lookaside Lists</a>.</p>

-<p><b>ExFreeToPagedLookasideList</b> is the reciprocal of <b>ExAllocateFromPagedLookasideList</b>.
-It releases a caller-allocated entry back to the caller's lookaside list or to paged pool when that entry is no longer in use.</p>

-<p>The same entry can be reallocated or another entry can be allocated later with a subsequent call to <b>ExAllocateFromPagedLookasideList</b>.
-The user of a lookaside list can allocate and free such entries dynamically, as needed, until it calls <b>ExDeletePagedLookasideList</b>. <b>ExDeletePagedLookasideList</b> releases any outstanding entries in the list before it clears the system state for the given lookaside list and returns control.</p>